mrsweaters/mithril-rails/README.md

 ###Introduction

-This project rocks and uses MIT-LICENSE.
-This gem is based on the work that Jonathan Buchanan did on MSX and the react-rails gem.
+This gem allows you to write plan HTML views for your Mithril-based applications, making it easier to collaborate with designers and other developers not familiar with the Mithril view syntax.
+It is based on the work that Jonathan Buchanan did on MSX and the react-rails gem.

 It allows you to create views with a `.js.msx` extension.